LeoRauschenberger/ImageResizerTokB/README.md

 # ImageResizerTokB
-This program resizes your image to less than 500 kB so it can be uploaded to Thingiverse!
+This program resizes your image to  less than less than a specified number of kilobytes

 V2 choses an inital reduction factor based on inital image size und lets you restart the program.